Any questions? Chat live with one of our advisers and get answers today.

 Please confirm your accommodation with our Accommodation Team as soon as possible.

+You can book your travel to the UK when you receive your visa.
 London Gatwick airport is only about an hour and a half away by public transport.
 Make sure you are on time for induction.

 It is essential that all international students have health, medical and personal insurance.
 Find out more about StudyCare insurance.